The Krankies: Later career

-The pair made recurring appearances in various French & Saunders series.
+The pair made recurring appearances in various French and Saunders series.
 Janette played, for example, Anakin Skywalker in the Star Wars: The Phantom Menace parody "The Phantom Millennium", and they both appeared in several other movie parodies throughout the series.
 Her most recent appearance was on the 2005 Christmas Special, in which she appeared in the mock theatre trailers for The Graduate and Chicago.
-She also appeared in the fifth series of Absolutely Fabulous playing both a midwife and nightmare baby in the episode "Book Clubbin."
+She also appeared in the fifth series of Absolutely Fabulous playing both a midwife and nightmare baby in the episode "Book Clubbin".

 In 1999, Janette Tough made a cameo appearance in a series 4 episode of Murder Most Horrid ("Elvis, Jesus, and Zack").
 The episode concerns an artist who fakes his death to gain popularity.
 Janette is seen at the end of the episode, calling Dawn French's character for help faking her own death.
-The same year, she appeared as Janice, a friend of the character Petula in an episode of dinnerladies.
+The same year, she appeared as Janice, a friend of the character Petula in an episode of Dinnerladies.

 In 2003, "Wee Jimmy Krankie" was voted "The Most Scottish Person in the World" by the readers of The Glasgow Herald.
 The following year, Janette was badly injured in a fall during a performance in the pantomime Jack and the Beanstalk, but made a full recovery.

 In 2008, the Krankies appeared in a widely seen advertising campaign for STV Bingo.
 In 2007, they appeared in the video for the Comic Relief remake of The Proclaimers' song "I'm Gonna Be (500 Miles)", which featured Brian Potter and Andy Pipkin (fictional characters portrayed by Peter Kay and Matt Lucas respectively).
 On 12 June 2008 they appeared as guests on The Paul O'Grady Show, where they appeared in character at the beginning, before coming on later in the show as themselves.
 They were promoting a forthcoming tour in which they performed with other "semi-retired" acts such as Frank Carson, Brotherhood of Man, and Jimmy Cricket (all best known in the 1970s and 1980s).

 On 14 December 2009, they once again were on the Paul O'Grady show for the pantomime special of "Sleeping Beauty", in which Janette played a hooker and Ian played a rampant camel.
 The duo appeared on ITV's daytime show Loose Women on 25 February 2010.